jimeharrisjr/RforInvestigators/Introduction/IntroVideoExtras.md

 # Exploring Further - Understanding the Video Demos

-In the Introduction video, I showed a couple of examples of the types of things you can do with R. Many of these visualizations depend on what R calls "packages."
+In the Introduction video, which you can see [here](https://www.youtube.com/watch?v=wEKVxeIRBXU), I showed a couple of examples of the types of things you can do with R. Many of these visualizations depend on what R calls "packages."
 Packages are ways to group R functions you create, and to share them with the world.

 In the next videos, I'm gong to build up to packages slowly, but if you are a more advanced user, and you want to look ahead, proceed on!